systopia/CiviProxy/README.md

 Does your CiviCRM server contain confidential data on your organsiation and your constituents?
 Couldn't this data be used against you, to scam your donors or simply undermine your constituents' trust in you?

-CiviCRM ist *not* an unsafe system, but exposing the whole server with all its components to the internet yields a lot of attack vectors - for targeted attacks and scripted mass-exploits alike.
+CiviCRM is *not* an unsafe system, but exposing the whole server with all its components to the internet yields a lot of attack vectors - for targeted attacks and scripted mass-exploits alike.

 CiviProxy aims at minimising this exposure.